 Summarization isn’t only about finding what’s worth keeping.
 It can also be about deleting unnecessary material, or material that is redundant.

 The act of summarizing can involve substituting a subordinate term for a list of items.
 It can also have students selecting a topic sentence.
 Students may construct a topic sentence if one is only suggested in a text.

-Summarization enjoys an effect size of .74, the same as reciprocal teaching.
-This makes it a powerful tool for teachers.
-It is more powerful as a self-regulation strategy for students.
+Summarization enjoys an effect size of 0.74, the same as reciprocal teaching.
+This makes it a powerful tool for teachers and even more powerful as a self-regulation strategy for students.
 Summarization allows students to control their own learning.